What Is Proactive Threat Hunting?

 3. Threat Intelligence

 All of this takes time, resources and dedication — and most organizations aren’t adequately staffed and equipped to mount a continuous 24/7 threat hunting operation.
-Fortunately, there are managed security solutions that have the right resources — the necessary people, data and analytical tools — to effectively hunt for unusual behavior and hidden threats.
+Fortunately, there are managed security solutions that have the right resources — the necessary people, data and analytical tools — to effectively hunt for unusual network activity and hidden threats.

 CrowdStrike’s Managed Threat Hunting Service